Frequently Asked Questions

 The typical selection process consists of two parts, screening and hiring:

 The screening process starts with a review of your online application for admission.
-Qualified applicants then participate in phone interviews, and potentially, an in-person interview with the Institute.
+Qualified applicants then participate in phone interviews, and potentially, an in-person or video-conference interview with the Institute.
 After completing the Institute’s screening process and interviews, candidates move to the hiring stage of the application for admission process.

 During the hiring stage of the application for admission process, candidates are connected to open roles at our partner organizations.
 At this point, candidates interview for specific jobs with hiring managers at partner organizations.
 Successful candidates will receive job offers during this stage.